2. Beloved (1987)

 Paul D, instructed to follow the

-blossoms (which would keep him going North) found his way to Delaware, where he
+blossoms (which would keep him going North) found his way to Delaware,

-away in the "tobacco tin" lodged in his chest, and "nothing in this world could pry it open."
+experiences he put away in the "tobacco tin" lodged in his chest, and

-(but Beloved is not of this world.)
+in this world could pry it open." (but Beloved is not of

 Part One, Chapter 11: Summary:

-Beloved moves Paul D. Inexplicably, he
+Beloved moves Paul D .
+Inexplicably,

-begins to feel uncomfortable sleeping with Sethe.
+he begins to feel uncomfortable sleeping with Sethe.
 He begins to sleep in the

 rocker, then in Baby Sugg's old room, then in the store room, then in the cold